lbc-team/ethers.js-docs/source/api-providers.rst

     so that further processing may be done.

 :sup:`prototype` . signMessage ( message ) |nbsp| :sup:`=>` |nbsp| :sup:`Promise<hex>`
-    Returns a :ref:`Promise <promise>` that resolves the signature of a signed message, in the :ref:`Flat Format <signature>`.
+    返回 :ref:`Promise <promise>` that resolves the signature of a signed message, in the :ref:`Flat Format <signature>`.

 :sup:`prototype` . unlock ( password ) |nbsp| :sup:`=>` |nbsp| :sup:`Promise<boolean>`
-    Returns a :ref:`Promise <promise>` the resolves to true or false, depending on whether the account unlock was successful.
+    返回 :ref:`Promise <promise>` the resolves to true or false, depending on whether the account unlock was successful.

 -----